Guide to laying bricks and blocks

 - Perpends should be kept vertically aligned as the work proceeds.

-- Lay ‘frog’ bricks with ‘uppermost frog’ filled with mortar to ensure the wall is stronger and more resistant to sound transmission.
+- Lay ‘frog’ bricks with the frog uppermost, which then must be filled with mortar to ensure the wall is stronger and more resistant to sound transmission.

 - Lay hollow blocks on shell bedding with the vertical joints filled.